randompast/python-convolution-comparisons/README.md

 # Python Convolution Comparisons

-Convolutions are a fundamental operation in scientific computing.
+Convolutions, or sliding dot products, are fundamental operations in scientific computing.
 The goal here is to explore the possible approaches in python.
-A convolution is a sliding dot product.
+The graphs shown are size of x times the length of k vs runtimes.

 Ideal implementation would have the inputs (x,K) where x is 1d or 3d K is [0th order, 1st order, 2nd, order, ... nth order].